Rhinella horribilis

 Rhinella horribilis is the scientific name used for populations of the cane toad or giant toad located in Mesoamerica and north-western South America when they are considered to be a separate species from Rhinella marina, a name which is then mostly restricted to Amazon basin populations.
 R. horribilis was originally described from Mexico as Bufo horribilis before later being considered a synonym of Bufo marina and later Rhinella marina.
-The specific epithet horribilis has now been revived after a 2016 study argued that these populations in fact make up two separate species.
+The specific epithet horribilis has now been revived after a 2016 study argued that these populations make up two separate species.